bitcoinfacts/glacierprotocol.github.io/_docs/setup/verify.md

   individuals from the Bitcoin community.

     1. Access bitcoinfacts's Keybase profile at <https://keybase.io/bitcoinfacts>.
-    2. Click the string of letters and numbers next to the key icon.
+    1. Click the string of letters and numbers next to the key icon.
-    3. In the pop-up that appears, locate the link reading "this key".
+    1. In the pop-up that appears, locate the link reading "this key".
-    3. Right-click the link and select "Save Link As..." or "Download Linked File As..."
+    1. Right-click the link and select "Save Link As..." or "Download Linked File As..."
-    5. Name the file "glacier.asc".
+    1. Name the file "glacier.asc".
+{% if site.platform != "linuxOnly" %}

-8. Download and install [GnuPG](https://gnupg.org/), the software we'll use for doing the cryptographic verification.
+1. Download and install [GnuPG](https://gnupg.org/), the software we'll use for doing the cryptographic verification.
 GnuPG is the same software recommended by the Electronic Frontier Foundation's Surveillance Self Defense protocol.

     Technical details: Note that we are foregoing verification of the integrity of GnuPG itself.
 Verification requires having access to a pre-existing, trusted